FyDininno/ObsidianOnline/content/Notes/Physics/Entropy Change.md

 **$S$ should be viewed as the ability for the ambient temperature to do work on the system** and add energy to it while dispersing it at the same time.
 The reason for this is statistical; by chance, there may be high energy density due to the environmental temperature that could evaporate a water molecule and cause it to fly away from the bulk, never to return.
 The water molecule has gained energy, but it has been dispersed.
 In equilibrium, the number of microstates the molecule could exist in is now greater.

 $\Delta S$ should be specific to a chemical (alcohol may have a higher susceptibility to be torn apart than water is from ambient temperature)

+---
+# Gibbs Free Energy
+$$\Delta G=\Delta H+ T\Delta S$$
+Given a an initial and final chemical state, the Gibbs free energy from the transition is given by the energy difference given off by the difference in energies of the bonds and the given by the ambient temperature of the system. $\Delta S$ represents the change in entropy from the transition. $\Delta S$ is specific to a transition state and represents the susceptibility of the temperature to do work on it.
+For example, alcohol will evaporate faster than water when exposed to room temperature air, even though both are under their boiling points.
+This is because the $\Delta S$ is larger for the transition from liquid to gas alcohol than water's $\Delta S$.